Godot-Dojo/Godot-XR-AH/README.md

 Given the rest poses of the bones in the hands of the Godot-xr-toolkit we can calculate the new poses and scalings of each bone in order to force them to conform and fit to these joint locations.
-Experimental Options are exported (`applymiddlefingerfix`, `coincidewristorknuckle`, etc) to help understand factors that go into this calculation.
+Experimental options (*applymiddlefingerfix*, *coincidewristorknuckle*, etc) are available to help understand the factors that go into this calculation.

 ## Hand signal generation